 Every year UNU-IAS organises the regular session of its four-week UNU Intensive Core (UNU-IC) Courses at UNU Centre in Tokyo, Japan.
 The courses are designed to provide analyses of global issues from both theoretical and empirical perspectives.
 Although advanced in nature, they are open to postgraduate students and professionals in various occupations who are not necessarily specialists in the field.
 The courses also draw on the research projects undertaken at UNU-IAS in Tokyo and at various other UNU institutes located around the world.

-※ Applications may close before this date if the number of applicants reaches the capacity limit.
+※ Applications may close before this date if the number of applicants reaches capacity.

 For more information, please see the Applications tab.